uqlibrary/technology-training/R/reports/reports.md

     ## National Greenhouse Gas Inventory data

     Our data comes from the NGA, and is released under a [CC-BY](https://creativecommons.org/licenses/by/4.0/) licence.
-The latest release can be found on [this page](https://publications.industry.gov.au/publications/climate-change/climate-change/climate-science-data/greenhouse-gas-measurement/publications.html)
+The latest release can be found on [this page](https://www.industry.gov.au/data-and-publications/national-inventory-reports)

+    The values are reported in Mt CO<sub>2</sub>-e.

 Notice how we used a `[text](link)` syntax to add a link to a website?